wpdigitalsilk/block-editor-components/components/icon-picker/readme.md

 ## Description

 The `IconPicker` component is a React component designed for selecting icons from a predefined list.
 It provides an interface with an icon grid, allowing users to visually choose an icon.
-The icons are coming from the theme and they are exposed at `'/ds/v1/icons/'` REST endpoint
+The icons are coming from the theme and they are exposed at `'/ds/v1/icons/'` REST endpoint.

 ## Usage